 Our next set of process models are introduced in III.
 Change Curves and Other Cycle Models, where we’ll review patterns of change that are common to a variety of complex systems relevant to foresight work.

-In IV.
-Frameworks, we’ll present a starter set of process recipes for producing useful foresight work.
-Frameworks are considered by their authors to be “recipes”, not models.
-The “chefs” that have developed these models encourage you to experiment with them, and vary the recipe yourself, to your taste.
+We will also introduce a few frameworks, a set of process recipes for producing useful foresight work.
+Frameworks are usually considered by their authors to be “recipes”, not models.
+The “chefs” that develop frameworks typically encourage you to experiment with them, and vary the recipe to your taste.
 As with any recipe you may find more or less of certain steps, or the addition or subtraction of steps, to improve the outcome with particular clients.

 Good models offer us many potential benefits.
 They can be: